quasarframework/quasar/docs/src/pages/quasar-cli-vite/handling-process-env.md

 }
 ```

-Be sure to read the [dotenv documentation](https://www.npmjs.com/package/dotenv) and create the necessary .env files in the root of your Quasar CLI project.
+Be sure to read the [dotenv documentation](https://www.npmjs.com/package/dotenv) and create the necessary `.env` file(s) in the root of your Quasar CLI project.

 ## Caveats

 1. Do not `console.log(process)` or `console.log(process.env)` as this will error out, for security reasons.
-2. Also, say you define:
+2. Only full object paths will resolve and get replaced in your code.

+    For example, in the snippet below, `console.log(process.env .my)` will result in an error, while `console.log(process.env .my.prop)` will work as expected.

     ```js
     env: {
       my: { prop: 'value' }
     }
     ```

-    ..then `console.log(process.env. my)` will also error out.
-Only the "full path" of your definition (`process.env. my.prop`) will get replaced in your code.